Healthcare Administration Master Programs in Alabama

 Nationwide, job growth for health services administrators is projected to occur much faster than average in the next few years.
-The Bureau of Labor Statistics expects that the number of jobs for health services administrators will grow by 23 percent, or 73,300 jobs, between 2012 and 2022.
+In Alabama, health services administrator jobs are projected to grow by 14 percent, or 360 jobs annually, between 2018 and 2028.

-In 2013, median annual wage for a health services administrator in the Alabama was $93,750.
+In 2020 the median annual wage for a health services administrator in Alabama was $82,610.

 If you’re ready to explore a career in healthcare administration, you can begin investigating your educational options in Alabama now!
 Request information from the schools you’re interested in below and compare your options to find the best program for you.